 When doing a content audit, always remember your specific goals.
 Do you want to aim for better conversion rates on a particular landing page?
 Or are you looking to identify specific pages that require better optimisation for search engines?
 Drafting out your goals means you won’t just clean up things about your website, but you’ll also improve its performance to meet the moment.

-If you want help with off page then check out our link building guide for Irish businesses.
+If you want help with off page then check out our link acquisition guide for Irish businesses.

 Image Optimisation For On-Page SEO